A decoder-only foundation model for time-series forecasting: Empirical Results

-We train on a mixture distribution over these datasets that aims to give sufficient weightage to all granularities.
-We train with a maximum context length of 512 whenever the length of the time-series allows that.
-For weekly granularity we do not have sufficiently long time-series therefore a max. context length of 256 is used.
-For the same reason, max. context length of 64 is used while training on monthly and higher granularity data.

-{\bf Target Datasets.} To benchmark our model's performance, we choose commonly used forecasting datasets of varying sizes that cover various domains, granularities, context lengths and horizon lengths, to test the generalization power of our foundation model against other baselines.
-The details are summarized in Table~\ref{tab:datasets}.
+To benchmark our model’s performance, we choose three groups of commonly used forecasting datasets that cover various domains, sizes, granularities, and horizon lengths: Darts~\citep{herzen2022darts}, Monash~\citep{godahewa2021monash} and Informer datasets~\citep{zhou2021informer}, to test the generalization power of our foundation model against other baselines.

-{\it (Sub)Hourly.~} For 15 min. granularity we use the ETTm1, ETTm2 datasets and test all models on the task of predicting a horizon of 96 time-points after seeing a context of size 512.
-For hourly granularity, we choose the ETTh1, ETTh2 datasets and test all models on the same task as the 15 min. datasets.
-The datasets and the context, horizon pair have been widely used in long-term forecasting benchmarks~\citep{zhou2021informer, nie2022time}.
-Note that we used the more challenging original, unscaled versions of these datasets in order to test our model's zero-shot performance on time-series of different scales.

-{\it Daily.~} For the daily granularity, we use the Wikipedia web-traffic dataset from the corresponding Kaggle competition~\footnote{\url{https://www.kaggle.com/code/muonneutrino/wikipedia-traffic-data-exploration}}.
-It has 115k time-series with over two years of data if we exclude the time-series with missing values.
-The dataset contains web-traffic to Wikipedia articles and the task is to predict the web-traffic (in $\log$ scale) on future dates.
-We choose a context length of 256 to predict a horizon of 56 days (8 weeks).
-This dataset has been used in prior multivariate forecasting papers such as like~\citep{sen2019think}.

-{\it Weekly.~} We use the ILI dataset\footnote{\url{https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html}} that collects the number of patients and influenza-like illness ratio in a weekly frequency.
-We use a context length of 96 to predict 24 weeks into the future.
-This is one of the configurations used in long-term forecasting papers like~\citep{zhou2021informer}.

-{\it Monthly.~} We choose TourismL (Tourism Large)~\citep{wickramasuriya2019optimal} as one of the target datasets.
-It contains monthly tourist visit data in Australia that has been grouped into various regions.
-It consists of 555 time-series with very different scales.
-We choose the task of predicting a 12 month horizon given a context length of 64.

-All the target datasets are divided into \texttt{train:validation:test} splits (periods) chronologically with the proportions being 7:1:2.
-We evaluate the models based on metrics resulting from rolling windows in the \texttt{test} period.
-Specifically, \ours(ZS) solely predicts in the \texttt{test} period as it has already been pretrained.
-The supervised learning models (per dataset) are trained on the \texttt{train} part with the hyper-parameters being tuned using the \texttt{validation} split.
-Then they predict in the \texttt{test} period for a head-to-head comparison with the zero-shot \ours(ZS).